-Burton Tech believes that every student brings assets that enrich our classrooms and our school community, regardless of race, language, learning needs, and culture.
-To ensure each student's success, the school will provide guidance, resources, training and support to teachers, staff and parents to build an equitable, rigorous learning environment for our English Learner Scholars.
+MIT believes that every student brings assets that enrich our classrooms and our school community, regardless of race, language, learning needs, and culture.
+To ensure each student's success, MIT will provide guidance, resources, training and support to teachers, staff and parents to build an equitable, rigorous learning environment for our English Learner Scholars.
 Our practices are grounded on guidelines established by our Board-approved EL Masterplan.